A measure of intelligence of an approximation of a real number in a given model: Intelligent rational approximations

 This gives:

 showing that any rational approximation of $x$, with denominator $\geq 2$, has a measure of intelligence bounded (above) by $(\frac{|x|}{\log{2}} + k)$.
 On the other hand, it is immediate that the measure of intelligence of any rational approximation of $x$, with denominator $1$ and numerator $\not\in \{0 , 1 , -1\}$ (i.e., any admissible integer approximation of $x$), is bounded above by $\frac{|x| - \log{d(x , \Z)}}{\log{2}}$ (where $d$ denotes the usual distance on $\R$).
-This implies the required result and completes this proof. \end{proof} We derive from Theorem \ref{t3} the following corollary:
+This implies the required result and completes this proof. \end{proof}